Skip to main content

 Administrators and Full Users can create and manage work orders for an organization.
 For more information, see Create a Work Order.

-• Administrators can generate reports to get insights into their organizations work orders.
+• Administrators can generate reports to get insights into their organization's work orders.
 For more information, see About Work Order Reports.

 Types of Work Orders